hamdi-islam/blitz-form-builder/README.md

-# mui-form-builder
+# blitz-form-builder

-`mui-form-builder` is a React package built on top of [Material-UI](https://mui.com/) and [react-hook-form](https://react-hook-form.com/).
+`blitz-form-builder` is a React package built on top of [Material-UI](https://mui.com/) and [react-hook-form](https://react-hook-form.com/).
 It simplifies the process of creating **single & multi step forms**, making it up to 20 times faster to build and manage complex forms in your React applications.

 ## Features